kvarak/dnd/docs/_Classes/alchemist.md

 When you select this field of study at 2nd level, you gain 1 skill point to spend on Medicine.
 In addition, you can use your alchemist's supplies instead of a healer's kit.

 ### Painkiller Bomb
-At 2nd level, you can create bombs which spray an analgesic oil.
+You can create bombs which spray an analgesic oil.
 When creating a bomb, you can replace its contents with this oil, changing it to a painkiller bomb.
 The bomb can then be thrown as normal or splashed on an adjacent creature.

 You have advantage on attack rolls made to hit a willing creature in combat with this bomb, while outside of combat, you automatically hit.
 Painkiller bombs do not have a blast radius and deal no damage.
 Instead, on a hit, the target gains temporary hit points for 1 minute, equal to your alchemy die + your Intelligence modifier.

 ### Potion Focus
-From 2nd level, whenever you administer a Potion Concoction to another creature, the target heals an additional amount of hp equal to your Intelligence modifier.
+Whenever you administer a Potion Concoction to another creature, the target heals an additional amount of hp equal to your Intelligence modifier.

 ### Quick Hands
-Starting at 7th level, as a ***bonus action***, you can drink a potion or safely pass a potion to or from a willing creature within 15 feet of you that has at least 1 hand free.
+As a ***bonus action***, you can drink a potion or safely pass a potion to or from a willing creature within 15 feet of you that has at least 1 hand free.
 As an ***action***, you can pass a number of potions or bombs up to your Dexterity modifier to willing creatures within range.

 ### Surgical Precision
-Your skill with small and precise tools is so refined that it shows even in battle, Starting at 7th level, as long as you are using a finesse or light melee weapon, you can attack twice whenever you take the Attack action.
+Your skill with small and precise tools is so refined that it shows even in battle, As long as you are using a finesse or light melee weapon, you can attack twice whenever you take the Attack action.
 In addition, once per turn, if you have advantage on the attack roll, you can deal extra damage to target equal to your alchemy die.

 ### Bonus Potions
-At 10th level, you can additionally brew the following potions with your Brew potions feature:
+You can additionally brew the following potions with your Brew potions feature:

 **Improved Curative**.
 A creature that drinks this elixir heals 4[hit die] + 4 hit points.
 (1 alchemy point)

 **Greater Curative**.
 A creature that drinks this elixir heals 8[hit die] + 10 hit points.
 (3 alchemy points)

 ### Panacea
-At 16th level, during a long rest, using ***5 alchemy points*** and materials worth at least 500 gp (which are consumed upon use), you can distill the essence of universal healing, the panacea.
+During a long rest, using ***5 alchemy points*** and materials worth at least 500 gp (which are consumed upon use), you can distill the essence of universal healing, the panacea.
 When a creature drinks this potion, they instantly gain the following benefits:

 - Any reduction to the creature's ability scores or hit points is ended.
 - The creature's hit points are restored to maximum.